-- The Company has communicated the policy to all levels of management and employees to ensure they strictly comply with the policy. - The Company also provides a channel to inform of violations or corruption and has protective measures for the person who reports the violation or corruption to the Company, by report to Compliance and Internal Audit Department, at Telephone number: 02-836-0160 or Email compliance@aecs.com - The Company will propose to Board of director to review the anti-corruption policy every year.
+- The Company has communicated the policy to all levels of management and employees to ensure they strictly comply with the policy. - The Company also provides a channel to inform of violations or corruption and has protective measures for the person who reports the violation or corruption to the Company, by report to Compliance and Internal Audit Department, at Telephone number: 02-836-0160 or Email: Wiwat.a@aecs.com and Patcharanant.t@aecs.com - The Company will propose to Board of director to review the anti-corruption policy every year.